Yohannes-cmyk/alx-system_engineering-devops/README.md

-name of project - shell, basics
+Repo for Shell basics project on ALX